-Recent events – like the murder of George Floyd, Breonna Taylor, and too many others – have made it undeniably clear that it’s not enough to openly condemn racism; we must actively work to reverse its harmful course in our country.
+Recent events – like the murder of George Floyd, Breonna Taylor, and too many others – have made it undeniably clear that it’s not enough to openly condemn racism; therefore we must actively work to reverse its harmful course in our country.
 We all need to go beyond words and take collective action to build the type of systems we want to see.
 So, let’s get to work.

-What is Imperfect doing?
+What is Imperfect doing for Black Lives Matter?

 We recognize that change also has to come from within so we’re taking a hard look at our own business and hiring practices as they intersect with race so we can start doing better.
 We promise to share these findings with you because we believe in transparency, vulnerability, and accountability.